django-boot/Rhazes/README.md

 Once Rhazes `ApplicationContext` is initialized it will scan for classes marked with `@bean` decorator under packages listed in `settings.INSTALLED_APPS` or `settings.RHAZES_PACKAGES` (preferably).

-Afterwards, it creates a graph of these classes and their dependencies to each other and starts to create objects for each class and register them as beans under `ApplicationContext().beans`.
+Afterwards, it creates a graph of these classes and their dependencies to each other and starts to create objects for each class and register them as beans under `ApplicationContext`.

-If everything works perfectly, you can access the beans using `ApplicationContext().beans.get_bean(CLASS)` for a class.
+If everything works perfectly, you can access the beans using `ApplicationContext.get_bean(CLASS)` for a class.

 ## Example